College for Creative Studies Technology Report

 Part 2 –

 "Please submit a written summary of the following: 1) a description of how content area and teacher education faculty utilize and role model the use of technology for teacher candidates, and 2) a description of strategies and technical assistance being provided to faculty on how to incorporate the use of technology (including assistive and adaptive) in their instruction."

 1) a description of how content area and teacher education faculty utilize and role model the use of technology for teacher candidates:

-Art Education at College For Creative Studies is a dual major.
+Art Education at College For Creative Studies is a teacher certification program.
 Students obtain a BFA in one of 17 possible studio areas in addition to certification in K-12 Visual Arts.
 Design, production, and communication throughout the college is heavily dependent on technology.

 All faculty are required to maintain a blackboard page for every course they teach.
 Blackboard serves as a delivery system for course documents, information, learning videos, assignments, grades, and interactive blogs and discussion boards.
 Beyond that every student is required to take an online foundations course designed to introduce the use technology in teaching and learning that is common to all studio majors.
 For instance, all content areas will use the Adobe Suite (InDesign, Photoshop, Illustrator, etc) to create and perfect their design concepts.

 Beyond the traditional forms of instructional technology such as PowerPoint, Prezi, overhead projection, video, and DVDs commonly used by all faculty, each studio area is dependent on various forms of technology unique to the products and processes of the craft.
 For instance, illustration majors use Wacom Tablets to draw on their computers, Rhino is used to design 3-D figures, and 3-D printers are used to produce 3-D scale models of designs.